Communicate with a BrightSign via UDP

 not see in the table below, please contact the AccessKit

-Team with the subject UDP Commands
+Team with the subject UDP Commands.

-Command | Description |
+| Command | Description |

-start | If the film has finished, starts the film again and syncs captions with the web application. |
+start | If the film has finished, starts the film again and syncs captions with the web application.
+For mediaplayers in GPIO triggered mode, also starts playback from idle (same as the GPIO start edge). |

 pause | Pauses the video (breaks sync lock with the web application) |